rladies/rladiesguide/content/organization/events/speakers/index.en.md

 * For short talks, you could use R-Ladies Cotonou's approach of asking speakers to briefly present _"what they like the most about R or would like to know."_.

+* Post a call for speakers on the R-Ladies Slack or Twitter accounts.

+* Message the R-Ladies meetup.com group.

+* Reach out to people in your network or the networks of other members of your chapter.

-* You might be able to reach out to potential speakers outside of your chapter thanks to meetups being online / sponsor funding for travel.
+* You might be able to reach out to potential speakers outside of your chapter's location thanks to meetups being online / sponsor funding for travel.

+* You can give a talk yourself once in a while!

 * Remember the [rules about Prioritization of Underrepresented/Minority Genders](/about/mission/#r-ladies-rules--guidelines).